 Assessment methods range from exams, quizzes, assignments, interviews, oral presentations, papers, proposals and project deliverables.

-minimum requirements outlined by the School of Graduate Studies and Research.
+The Program admits a cohort twice a year, fall and spring.
+Applicants must meet the minimum requirements outlined by the School of Graduate Studies and Research.
 In addition to earning a baccalaureate degree from an accredited college or university, applicants must have:

 Interested persons must submit the application, a resume, three professional references, academic transcripts, and a personal statement, electronically via the CollegeNet system.
 All applicants will be interviewed by the Admissions Committee.
 Both scholastic and experiential factors are considered in screening prospective students.
 Meeting the minimum standards does not guarantee program admission.
 An applicant who does not have the required 3.00 GPA or GRE or GMAT score should enroll in an exam preparation class to facilitate obtaining an acceptable score on the exam.